lauprellim/semita/README.md

 serial-matrix-generator.maxpat: Generates systems of serial matrices somewhat in the spirit of Stockhausen.

+synthesis-fm-audio.maxpat: Use a simnple form of FM synthesis to create sounds in the audio domain.

-synthesis-fm.maxpat: Easily experiment with creating harmonies using techniques of FM synthesis.
+synthesis-fm-midi.maxpat: Easily experiment with creating harmonies using techniques of FM synthesis.
 Export your harmonies as MIDI files.

 synthesis-granular-stereo.maxpat: A granular synthesizer.